epsagon/epsagon-node-frameworks/README.md

 ## Express application

-If you're running express.js application on any non Lambda environment, you can still use Epsagon!
+If you're running express.js application, trace your code with the following example:
 Note: Only Express 4 and above is supported
-You can accomplish that with the following example:

 ```node
 const express = require('express');